sinak/sinak.github.com/_posts/2013-03-27-a-letter-to-congress.md

 ---
 layout: post
-title: Dear Congress&#58; it's time for a real fix on phone unlocking and the DMCA
+title: It's time for a real fix on phone unlocking and the DMCA
 category: posts
 tweet: Dear Congress&#58; it's time for a real fix on phone unlocking and the DMCA
 hashtag: FixtheDMCA

-excerpt: A note about a letter we're sending to congress, and why it's important that they act to pass a permanent exemption for unlocking and open hearings for DMCA reform.
+excerpt: A note about the letter our coalition sent to Congress about the DMCA.
 ---

 This morning we sent a letter to the heads of the House and Senate Judiciary Comittees asking them to pass a bill that permanently legalizes cell phone unlocking and calls for hearings on reforming of Section 1201 of the DMCA.